Amenability of group actions on compact spaces and the associated Banach algebras: Banach Spaces Arising from Topological Group Actions

-\section{Banach spaces arising from topological group actions}
+\section{Banach Spaces Arising from Topological Group Actions}

-In this section, we briefly introduce previous results of N.Monod \cite{Monod10} and Brodzki et al. \cite{Brodz10}. ,which tells us the way to characterize the amenability of action in terms of its invariant mean and bounded cohomology.
+In this section, we briefly review the previous results of Monod \cite{Monod10} and Brodzki et al. \cite{Brodz10}, which tell us how to characterize the amenability of group actions in terms of their invariant means and bounded cohomology.

-First we set basic definitions concerning Banach spaces which is compatible with the given topological action.
+First, we set basic definitions concerning Banach spaces which are compatible with the given topological action.

 \begin{definition} For a group action $\Gamma \act X$, a Banach space $V$ is said to be